MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-forecasts.md

 > ![Select currency drop-down.](media/forecast-multi-currency-select.png "Select currency drop-down")

 >[!NOTE]
 >Administrator or forecast manager must enable the option to select currency.
-More information: [Enable multi-currency selection](forecast-configure-advanced-settings.md#enable-multi-currency-selection)
+More information: [Turn on multi-currency selection](forecast-configure-advanced-settings.md#turn-on-multi-currency-selection).

 ## Tasks you can do on the forecast grid